babel/website/_posts/2017-01-23-upgrade-guide.md

 ### AST changes

 These changes are most probably not affecting you if you use babel.
-They will only affect you if you use our parser babylon directly and it's output.
+They will only affect you if you use our parser Babylon directly and it's output.

-* Flow: Node renamed from ExistentialTypeParam to ExistsTypeAnnotation
+* Flow: Node renamed from `ExistentialTypeParam` to `ExistsTypeAnnotation`
-* Flow: Node renamed from NumericLiteralTypeAnnotation to NumberLiteralTypeAnnotation
+* Flow: Node renamed from `NumericLiteralTypeAnnotation` to `NumberLiteralTypeAnnotation`
 * Flow: New node `Variance` which replaces the string value of the `variance` field on several nodes (be more specific here)

+See [TODO: Babel's AST documentation]() for more informations.

 ## Babel-core